 Initial installation of Arch Linux

 I inherited an Acer V5-122P laptop, which is extremely underpowered.
 Even lubuntu was unusably slow (see final sentence), so rather than cutting down the default services - or throwing the laptop away - it was worth the effort to build up from scratch.
-Enter Arch linux.
+I'll use Arch btw.

-mount /dev/sda1 /mnt # Connecting using the binaries from the live-cd, # using the configuration file wpa_passphrase my-wifi-name my-wifi-passphrase > /mnt/etc/wpa_supplicant/connection.conf wpa_supplicant -B -c /mnt/etc/wpa_supplicant/connection.conf dhclient wlp1s0 # Run in chroot, using the connection made above arch-chroot /mnt # Install the tools needed pacman -S wireless_tools dhclient
+mount /dev/sda1 /mnt # Connecting using the binaries from the live-usb, # using the configuration file wpa_passphrase my-wifi-name my-wifi-passphrase > /mnt/etc/wpa_supplicant/connection.conf wpa_supplicant -B -c /mnt/etc/wpa_supplicant/connection.conf dhclient wlp1s0 # chroot to main hdd (/dev/sda1) and install the wireless # tools there using the wifi connection made by the live-usb arch-chroot /mnt pacman -S wireless_tools dhclient

 Rebooting after that, I can connect to the wifi and continue setup without relying on the live-usb.

 The installation of Arch was the first time I'd not used a graphical installer in a long time.
 The magical scripting made it pretty straightforward, but it still felt like the return of an old friend.

 Sadly, the laptop remained annoyingly slow for anything but editing text.
 It boots to the console in around 15 seconds,

 and by adding the following to